misskristine94/PrettyEmailPowerAutomate/README.md

 Want to send pretty and responsive emails in Power Automate?
-Head over to my blog for more info! 😊 <a href="www.kristinekolodziejski.com">My blog </a>
+Head over to my blog for more info! 😊 https://kristinekolodziejski.com